pyuvm/pyuvm/README.md

 We're going to examine the UVM classes from the top, the test, to the bottom, the sequences.

 **pyuvm** names the UVM classes as they are named in the specification.
-Therefore **pyvu use underscore naming as is done in SystemVerilog and not camel-casing.
+Therefore **pyuvm** uses underscore naming as is done in SystemVerilog and not camel-casing.

 We extend `uvm_test` to create the `AluTest`, using camel-casing in our code even if **pyuvm** does not use it: